vergaraed/hackrf/README.md

+P2P

+Connect to CRNode as a plugin - isnt everything a plugin?

+Others will connect to CRNode and JOIN the hackrf IoT Node

+server_socket to CRNode
+client_sockets are added as others join

+- listen socket
+    - adds peers
+- peers
+    p2p_struct
+        client_socket

 # Client
 Client (IoT controller) that has a client profile (CID) and encrypts data to persist by the Node via RF / Bluetooth.